 When the auction is finished (they typically begin at 10:00 am and finish at 7:00 pm the same day), all bids are locked and closed, and you will no longer be able to modify your bids.

-If you lost a bid on a property, you will see how much it has sold for, including how many people viewed it (note that the number of views doesn’t mean unique views or how many have bid on it—it’s just how many times that property was loaded into a browser).
+If you lost a bid on a property, you would see how much it has sold for, including how many people viewed it (note that the number of views doesn’t mean unique views or how many have bid on it—it’s just how many times that property was loaded into a browser).

 On the other hand, if you are the winning bidder, you'll be expected to fork over the money immediately in exchange for a tax deed from the county.